RawRapter/python-vscode/README.md

         7) Basic program to Convert Snake case to Pascal case <2 Ways>
         8) Basic Program to Find length of a string in python <4 ways>
         9)Basic program to print even length words in a string <2 ways>
+        10) Basic program to accept the strings which contains all vowels <2 ways>
+        11) Basic Program to Count the Number of matching characters in a pair of string <3 Ways>
+        12) Basic program to Remove all duplicates from a given string in Python <2 ways>

     6) Basics Program Set 6 <Dictionary Programs>:
         1) Basic program to Extract Unique values dictionary values <2 Ways>